Workiva/over_react/doc/new_boilerplate_migration.md

     where the parent class comes from, what type(s) the parent implements, or which member(s) the parent declares.

-2. User-authored code must reference generated code somehow to "wire it up"
+2. User-authored code must reference generated code somehow to "wire it up".

     Since generated code can be output only to new files, component registration / wiring of generated code requires either:

-    1. a centralized, generated registry that maps components to generated component code, and that must be generated for and consumed in that main() method of all consuming apps' entrypoints
+    1. a centralized, generated registry that maps components to generated component code, and that must be generated for and consumed in that main() method of all consuming apps' entrypoints.

-    2. a user-authored entrypoint (field initializer, method invocation, constructor, etc) that imports (or pulls in via a part) and references generated code (what we have now)
+    2. a user-authored entrypoint (field initializer, method invocation, constructor, etc.) that imports (or pulls in via a part) and references generated code (what we have now).

-#### Self-imposed Constraints:
+#### Self-Imposed Constraints:

 1. Keep component declarations as terse and user-friendly as possible.

-2. Use `build_to: cache` (see [pkg:build docs]).
+2. Use `build_to: cache` (for more information, see: [pkg:build docs]).

     `build_to:cache` should be used when generated code is dependent on the library's underlying implementation.
 This may not be strictly the case